Appraisal

 Why It Matters

-It also matters because borrowers sometimes confuse appraisal with inspection or with the contract price itself.
-An appraisal is a lender-centered value opinion, not a guarantee of condition and not simply a copy of the negotiated price.
+It also matters because borrowers often confuse the appraisal with the contract price, the tax assessment, or a home inspection.
+Those are different things.
+The appraisal is a lender-centered value opinion, not a full condition report and not a promise that the home is worth exactly what the buyer agreed to pay.

 Where It Appears in the Borrower Process